hedronvision/bazel-compile-commands-extractor/README.md

     # Specify the targets of interest.
     # For example, specify a dict of targets and any flags required to build.
-    # (No need to add flags already in .bazelrc.
-They're automatically picked up.)
     targets = {
       "//:my_output_1": "--important_flag1 --important_flag2=true",
       "//:my_output_2": "",
     },
+    # No need to add flags already in .bazelrc.
+They're automatically picked up.
     # If you don't need flags, a list of targets is also okay, as is a single target string.
-    # For more details, feel free to look into refresh_compile_commands.bzl if you want.
+    # Wildcard patterns, like //... for everything, *are* allowed here, just like a build.
 )
 ```

+(For more details on `refresh_compile_commands`, look at the docs at the top of [refresh_compile_commands.bzl](./refresh_compile_commands.bzl)).

+Finally, you'll need to `bazel run :refresh_compile_commands`

 ## Editor Setup — for autocomplete based on compile_commands.json